Ryan-D-Gast/Python-Orbital-Mechanics/README.md

-# Python Astrodynamics
+# Python Orbital Mechanics

 ## Summary

-This repository contains basic astrodynamic programs implemented in Python for educational purposes.
-Most of the programs are derived from Orbital Mechanics for Engineering Students by Howard Curtis (see [References](#references) for more details).
+Contains python implementations of Appendix D in Orbital Mechanics for Engineering Students by Howard Curtis (see [References](#references) for more details).

 ## Contribution